-The deadline to apply for the Emerging Artist Residencies is Friday, April 14, 2017, by 5 pm.
+The deadline to apply for the Emerging Artist Residencies is Friday, April 12, 2019, by 5 pm.

 ATTENTION!
 The online system will not accept any applications beyond 5 pm CST, nor will incomplete applications be accepted.
 In addition, hard copy applications, which can be downloaded here, must be received by 5 pm CST.
 Application materials will be reviewed by a three-member panel, who will select the recipients on the basis of perceived merit.
-Applicants will be notified of the outcome of the selection process by mid-May of 2017.
+Applicants will be notified of the outcome of the selection process by mid-May of 2019.

 For additional information, contact Jill Foote-Hutton at email@example.com.

 - The application form via online submission or in hard copy.
 If you prefer, click here to download a PDF of the application form to submit in person or via mail.
 File should be labeled with last name, first initial, and APPLICATION (example: doejAPPLICATION.pdf)

 - A residency proposal explaining the intended focus and growth of your work during the residency year.
 Describe the difference this fellowship will make in your development as a professional artist.
 (1 page maximum, formatted as a PDF.)
 File should be labeled with last name, first initial, and PROPOSAL (example: doejPROPOSAL.pdf)

 - 10 digital images via webform submission or CD.
 Please do not display your name on the image.
 Images will be projected on the wall and viewed one at a time.
 Image files should be labeled with last name, first initial, and numbers indicating your preferred viewing order (example: doej1.jpg).
 Do not include any other information in the filename.
 Digital images must be saved as JPGs at 96 pixels per inch (ppi) and should not measure greater than 1024 pixels along the image’s longest dimension.
-Additional information regarding image size and format is available at our digital image submissions page..
+Additional information regarding image size and format is available at our digital image submissions page.
 If submitting a CD, discs will not be returned.

 - Image list for all digital images that must include artist name, titles, date of work, dimensions of work, medium, and image orientation.
 The image list should be formatted as a PDF.
 File should be labeled with last name, first initial, and IMAGES (example: doejIMAGES.pdf)

 - An artist statement (maximum of one page formatted as a pdf document).File should be labeled with last name, first initial, and STATEMENT (example: doejSTATEMENT.pdf)